 “I had to pay to get out [of my deal with Cash Money],” Tyga said.
 “At least 12 to 15 million, they owe me, bro.”

 Setting aside the fact that Cash Money head honcho Birdman is a slimeball of epic proportions—he’s currently embroiled in countless lawsuits with a handful of his former artists—you’re probably wondering why an artist who is owed approximately $12 to 15 million would need to pay his way out of a record contract.

 Since great questions demand great answers, Tyga’s got you covered.

-“I was on the road with Wayne, he’s recording Tha Carter III, so I’m just, in the sauce right now,” said Tyga.
+“I was on the road with Wayne, he’s recording Tha Carter III, so I’m just, in the sauce right now,” Tyga explained.
 “We did ‘Bedrock,’ and then he’s like, ‘Well, you gotta sign, this is going to be the single.’
 I was like, ‘Alright cool.’
 I signed, I didn’t even think about it.
 I didn't think twice.”

 Getting lost in the proverbial sauce was Tyga’s first mistake, and not thinking twice was his second.
 Still, it was the third mistake, aided by Birdman and his sweaty palms, that transformed Tyga into an endangered cub.

 “I had a lawyer at the time, but my lawyer was the same lawyer that was representing Cash Money,” Tyga continued.
 “It was already a bad thing from the jump.
 I’m 17-18 at this time, so I don’t know nothing about no lawyers, I’m like, ‘Cool, I’m rockin with Wayne, I’m on a bus with him every day, I’m having fun,’ so, I wasn’t worried about it.”